 Search continues for missing Texas National Guard soldier

+The department identified the soldier as Texas Army National Guard Specialist Bishop E. Evans, who went missing Friday in Eagle Pass, Texas, while assigned to the U.S.-Mexico border.

-A multi-agency search that includes the Texas Department of Public Safety, Texas Parks and Wildlife, Texas Rangers and Border Patrol is underway.
-Texas Governor Greg Abbott said his office is working with law enforcement agencies as well.
+A multi-agency search that includes the Texas Department of Public Safety, Texas Parks and Wildlife, Texas Rangers and Border Patrol resumed Sunday.
+Texas Governor Greg Abbott said earlier that his office is working with law enforcement agencies as well.

-According to the TMD, the soldier went missing after attempting to help two migrants who appeared to be drowning.
-Texas Rangers, which is leading the investigation into the missing soldier, believe the migrants were "involved in illicit transnational narcotics trafficking," TMD said.
+According to the TMD, Evans went missing after attempting to help the migrants, who were in distress in the Rio Grande, which separates the U.S. and Mexico.
+Texas Rangers, which is leading the investigation into Evans, believe the migrants were "involved in illicit transnational narcotics trafficking," TMD said in an earlier update.
 The migrants were taken into custody by U.S. Customs and Border Patrol.

-Search efforts on Friday were complicated by the strength of the Rio Grande's currents, which forced rescue teams to halt dive operations.
-The Texas Military Department acknowledged reports of a fatality related to the incident, but clarified that those reports were inaccurate.
+Search efforts on Saturday were complicated by the strength of the Rio Grande's currents, which forced rescue teams to halt dive operations.
+Crews were able to resume the search early Sunday morning.

 "The search for the missing TMD soldier will continue until we have exhausted all available resources," the department said Saturday.
 "Our thoughts and prayers remain with the family of the soldier."